gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

    - Initialize a new virtual environment upon setting up this project.
    `conda env create -f environment.yaml`.
 This will install most dependencies necessary to train and apply the models.
    - Install JAX in that environment: `conda run -n mmp pip install jax chex optax dm-haiku jraph`.
-      - Note: This step remains separate from the rest of the packages to give you flexibility in the way JAX is installed.
+      - Note: Installing the JAX libraries remains separate from installing the rest of the packages to give you flexibility in the way JAX is installed.
 Refer to [the official JAX installation details](https://jax.readthedocs.io/en/latest/installation.html) for more detailed information.
    - Every time this project is used in a new terminal, run `conda activate mmp` to activate this new environment before starting any experiments.

 1. **Create a Folder for the Experiment**